 Once submitted, an email will be sent to your nominated email address confirming that your organisation's application has been received.

 - Applications can be completed over time, from anywhere and on any device with internet access.

 - While there is an auto save feature, you are encouraged to save regularly as you complete, edit and refine your application.

-- It is recommended that applications are submitted no later than two days prior to the closing date to ensure any unforseen issues do not prevent organisations from applying.
+- It is recommended that applications are submitted no later than 2 days prior to the closing date to ensure any unforeseen issues do not prevent organisations from applying.